zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-JSON-RPC-API.md

 zmtest zonemaster.net
 ```

-The tool will also display the result, which will be a long JSON structure (here
+The tool will also display the result, which will be a large JSON object (here
 truncated).

 ```